Exponentially Faster Massively Parallel Maximal Matching: Useful Properties of Sequential Greedy Maximal Matching

-\begin{proof} Let $H$ be the line graph of $G$.
-Then $H$ has $m$ vertices and $r$ edges, and hence has average degree $2r/m$.
-Also, $\E_{\pi}[A(e)]$ is the expected query complexity of the maximal independent set of $H$ under a random sequential greedy independent set.
-The result of Yoshida \etal{}~\cite[Theorem 2.1]{DBLP:conf/stoc/YoshidaYI09} implies the following bound on the average value of $A(e)$ in terms of the average degree of $H$:
+\begin{proof}[Proof of Proposition~\ref{prop:greedmatchquery}] Let $H$ be the line graph of $G$, so $H$ has $m$ vertices and $r$ edges.
+Also, $\E_{\pi}[A(e)]$ is the expected query complexity of the greedy maximal independent set of $H$ under a random permutation.
+The result~\cite[Theorem 2.1]{DBLP:conf/stoc/YoshidaYI09} bounds the average value of $A(e)$ in terms of vertex and edge counts of $H$ as $\frac{1}{m} \E_{\pi} \big[ \sum_{e \in E} A(e) \big] \leq 1 + \frac{r}{m}$.
+We obtain the stated result by multiplying through by $m$. \end{proof}